run-slicer/docs/README.md

 # docs

-The main documentation site for slicer.
+The main documentation site for the katana-project organization.